simbleau/nvtx/README.md

 ## 🤝 Contributing

-If you support the project, consider sponsoring.
+If you support the project, consider [sponsoring](https://github.com/sponsors/simbleau) or [buying a coffee](https://www.buymeacoffee.com/simbleau).
 Otherwise, I encourage all contributions by pull request.
 Please check the [issues](https://github.com/simbleau/nvtx/issues) if you'd like to help.
 Another great place to start would be binding more functions and wrapping them in a safe way.

 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.